mwolf2531/mwolf2531/README.md

 ## Welcome! 👋
-### I'm Megan Wolf, a Full Stack Software Engineer based in Indianapolis, IN.
+### I'm Megan Wolf, a Software Engineer based in Indianapolis, IN.
 ---

 ## Let's Connect 🤝